f1ko/demystifying-cni/README.md

 ## What Is a Container Network Interface (CNI)?

 The Container Network Interface (CNI) is a CNCF project that specifies the relationship between a Container Runtime Interface (CRI), such as containerd, responsible for container creation, and a CNI plugin tasked with configuring network interfaces within the container upon execution.
-Ultimately, it's the CNI plugin that performs the substantive tasks, while CNI primarily denotes the interaction framework.
+Ultimately, it's the CNI plugin that performs the substantive tasks of configuring the network, while CNI primarily denotes the interaction framework.
 However, it's common practice to simply refer to the CNI plugin as "CNI", a convention we'll adhere to in this post.

 ## Container Networking Explained